Skip to content

 • API returns Turtle (optionally with strip_provenance=true to omit reification scaffolding)

-• Budget summary logged (LLM calls, characters, triple counts)
+• Budget summary logged (LLM calls, cache hits, characters, triple counts)

 Configuration